bmschmidt/CA-formats/mds/the-identity-issue-an-introduction.md

-of the historical work on gay identity in fact leads the way: it is "just a step," he argues, "from historicizing to destabilizing."[^39] One particular feature of doing history at scale is that it allows taking more, and more ephemera, into account.
+of the historical work on gay identity in fact leads the way: it is "just a step," he argues, "from historicizing to destabilizing."[^39] One particular feature of doing history at scale is that it allows taking more and more ephemera, into account.
 As Bode puts it,

 > quantitative methods allow us to explore aspects of the literary
 > field, especially trends and patterns, broad developments and